 Did Aliens Build It?

-Another hour away is Koh Ker, the only temple in the Khmer Empire that was built in the shape of a pyramid--probably by the same space aliens who created strikingly-similar temples in Mesoamerica, India and Indonesia.
+Another hour away is Koh Ker, the only temple in the Khmer Empire that was built in the shape of a pyramid--probably by the same tourists from another galaxy who created strikingly-similar temples in Mesoamerica, India and Indonesia.

 One thing you will notice immediately when you enter the area is that the main pyramid complex is surrounded by dozens of smaller temples of different sizes and designs.
 Some of these are still undergoing the painstaking search and removal of landmines left by the Khmer Rouge.
 Most of the landmines were originally found and removed by local cows.
 All of these smaller temples have been picked over by local people over the last century as it was thought that gold and jewels and jewels were buried in their sanctuaries.
 Many of the statuary was pilfered long ago except for one linga that is so massive that it cannot be moved.